ganeswar-velvadapu/portfolio/public/blogs/docker-networks.md

 - **Data travels in packets** - All data on the internet travels in small chunks called packets (if you didn't know this, congrats!
 You just learned a new concept)

 - **Packets need a medium** - There should be a medium for these packets to travel.
 They can't just magically move around in your laptop.
-In networking terms, we call this medium an **interface**.
+In networking terms, we call this medium as **network interface**.

 - **Interfaces are everywhere** - So packets in your laptop (and actually on any machine on this planet) travel through these interfaces.

 - **IP Addresses** – Every device on a network needs a unique address to send and receive packets.
-This address, called an IP address, works just like a home address — it ensures data reaches the right destination.
+This address, called an IP address, works just like a home address.
+It ensures data reaches the right destination.

 - **The network stack** - These network interfaces, IP addresses, and some other stuff combined together make what we call a **network stack** in your laptop (literally a stack of things).